SUNDAY MUSIC VIDS: Famous Tributes

 When Alanis first burst into the mainstream in the mid-'90s with this biting, bitter attack on an inconsiderate ex-lover, the world collectively asked itself, who in the world could have done so much damage of this to this young woman to make her lash out like this??

 The answer: Uncle Joey from "Full House."

 Wait, WHAT??
 Yes, it's true, the man who made a career out of mugging uncontrollably and dropping corny one-liners on the Olsen Twins spent his free time being a dastardly cad to little Alanis Morissette.
 Whodda thunk?
 If you're still scratching your head, don't worry -- so is Dave.
 When he realized the song was about him, he honestly had no idea he had hurt her so badly (at least, according to him).
 As for Alanis, I think she's moved on nicely.
-She just gave birth to her second child with hubby Mario Treadway.
+In 2010 she marries Mario Treadway and they currently have 2 kids together.

 (Also, it might be worth noting that Alanis's 2003 album, So-Called Chaos, featured a song called "This Grudge", all about forgiving someone who has been the object of her vitriol and how it only ended up hurting herself.
 The song opens with the line: "Fourteen years, thirty minutes, fifteen seconds, I've held this grudge..."
 Could this be Alanis's absolving of Mr. Coulier?)

 In 2010, Carly released a re-recording of the song in which she claims that she whispers the first name of the mystery man backwards.
 It was confirmed that the name was "David", and it was immediately reported as fact that the name referred to music mogul David Geffen, and the whole song stems from a business dispute.
 But Carly's camp have denied it's Geffen.
+In 2015, Simon confirmed that, while the second verse was about Warren Beatty, the rest of it isn't.
 So, the mystery continues!